This includes the structure and anything permanently attached to the building.

-If you have clients that visit your building or drop off their items for you to work on, or for your safekeeping, consider insuring them under Personal Property of Others.
-You don’t own these items, so they are generally not covered by your commercial property insurance policy.
-However, if you are responsible for them, insuring them in this manner is the best way to do it.
+If clients visit a business or drop off items for repair or safekeeping, consider insuring them under personal property of others.
+Because your business doesn’t own these items they are generally not covered by your commercial property insurance policy.
+However, if you are responsible for their safekeeping, insuring them in this manner is one means to do so.

 Improvements or Betterments

-One of our clients recently moved locations.
+One of our clients moved locations.
 They rent the new place of business and put $50,000 into renovations to suit their needs.
-If there were to be a fire, the landlord’s policy would pay the landlord for damages, but our client would still be out their $50,000 investment.
-By simply listing $50,000 on their commercial property insurance policy under Improvements and Betterments, their interests were protected.
+If a fire were to occur, the landlord’s policy would pay the landlord for damages, but our client would still be out their $50,000 investment.
+By listing $50,000 on their commercial property insurance policy under improvements and betterments, their interests were protected.

-Business Income and Extra Expense is another form of commercial property insurance coverage.
-Statistics show many businesses that lose a building never open back up, even if their building was insured.
+Business income and extra expense is another form of commercial property insurance coverage.
+Statistics show many businesses that lose a primary building never open back up, even if it is insured.
 Why?
-They simply cannot afford the down time until the building is rebuilt and restocked.
-Many times they lose 6, 12, or even 24 months of income and incur large new expenses such as rental of temporary space or storage.
-Without income, they can’t pay the debt payments on vehicles, buildings, or equipment that was lost.
-They could even lose key employees since they can’t afford to keep them working in the meantime.
-Further, if your businesses income depends upon specific equipment that has a long lead time to replace, such as manufacturing equipment or specialized vehicles, your business income can be affected if they are damaged.
+They simply cannot afford the downtime until the building is rebuilt and restocked.
+Many times they lose 6, 12, or even 24 months’ of income and incur large new expenses such as rental of temporary space or storage.
+Without income, they can’t pay the debt payments on vehicles, buildings, or lost equipment.
+They also lose key employees since they can’t afford to keep them working in the meantime.
+Further, if a business’s income depends upon specific equipment with a long lead time to replace such as manufacturing equipment or specialized vehicles, business income can be affected if they are damaged.

-Business Income and Extra Expense covers this risk exposure.
-It is considered a type of commercial property insurance since it is triggered by loss to a Building.
-It can also be written to be triggered by loss to key equipment or Contents.
-Business Income and Extra Expense Insurance is one of the most valuable coverages available.
-It can be arranged in several different ways, but the basis is simple.
+Business income and extra expense covers this risk.
+It is a type of commercial property insurance since it is triggered by loss to a building.
+It can also be triggered by loss to key equipment or contents.
+The importance of business income and extra expense insurance can even be greater than insuring the building itself.
+It can be arranged in different ways, but the basis is simple.
 It covers:

-- Additional expenses the would not have normally incurred (rental of temporary storage space, cleanup bills, expediting delivery of replacement parts, etc.)
+- additional expenses that would not have normally occurred (rental of temporary storage space, cleanup bills, expediting delivery of replacement parts, etc.)